BluePinStudio/BluePinSite/collections/_posts/2025-11-03-Pumpking-Pie.md

 At the moment the name of the game is personal development and enriching my friendships and personal life.
 Here's another fantastic song, as is customary at the end of the blog posts.
 See y'all in a month!

-{% include framework/shortcodes/youtube.html id='aKaS5ytrSxQ' %}
+{% include framework/shortcodes/youtube.html id='an8FoBrJzS8' %}
-_ego talkin' by Saint Harrison_
+_NEIGHBORS by Dyce_

 ## Comments & Reactions